Aperson8123/Baybayin-Typer/README.md

-Only supports letters used in Filipino (ex: typing x or q will not work) Will miss deleting typed english characters if you type too fast
+Only supports letters used in Filipino (ex: typing x or q will not work) and it will miss deleting typed english characters if you type too fast.